djarjo/flutter_input/README.md

 (requires attribute `path`).
 1. Each input widget should accept a list of reusable validators like 'NotNull', 'Min', 'Max', 'Future', 'Past', ...
+1. Input fields do not have standard parameters for data type conversion.
+If this is required in some case, just use your converter on parameters `initialValue` and `onSave`.
 1. All input fields should have an ".adaptive" constructor allowing them to be used by Android and iOS.
 (Not implemented yet)